Skip to main content

 Move petabytes to vendorBring automation to your data

-The agents analyse your ArcPy scripts, your geoprocessing model exports, your workflow documentation.
+Most GIS work still happens on desktops.
+Agents run locally, analysing ArcPy scripts, QGIS projects, FME workbenches, geoprocessing model exports, and workflow documentation.
 They propose modernised equivalents.
 They validate that the new code produces identical outputs to the old code.

-At no point do they see your actual data.
-They see the logic that processes your data.
+At no point do agents see actual data.
+They see the logic that processes data.

 Patterns from Production

-These patterns come from processing country-scale geospatial data for insurance risk assessment.
+These patterns come from processing country-scale geospatial data in production environments.
 The errors are real.
 The solutions work.

 Memory Management: Pass Bounds, Not Data